 Learn everything about Chateau Pierre de Lune St. Emilion with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

-Chateau Pierre de Lune in Saint Emilion is possibly the smallest of the popular, Grand Cru vineyards in the appellation.
-This tiny one hectare, Bordeaux wine vineyard belongs to the long time, regisseur of Clos Fourtet, Tony Ballu.
+Chateau Pierre de Lune in Saint Emilion is possibly the smallest of the popular, Grand Cru Classe vineyards in the appellation.
+This tiny 1 hectare, vineyard belongs to the long-time, previous Regisseur of Clos Fourtet, Tony Ballu.

 Chateau Pierre de Lune Vineyards, Terroir, Grapes, Winemaking

 The Right Bank vineyard of Chateau Pierre de Lune is planted to 90% Merlot and 10% Cabernet Sauvignon.
 Pierre de Lune has a terroir of sand and gravel soils.
 The vines are planted at a density of 6,600 vines per hectare.
 The average age of the vines is a very, respectable 32 years of age.

 Since 2007, the Saint Emilion vineyard of Pierre de Lune has been farmed using 100% biodynamic farming techniques.
 Fermentation takes place in stainless steel tanks with a 26-day cuvaison which is punctuated by daily pigeages.

 Malolactic fermentation takes place in 50% new, French oak barrels.
 The wine of Chateau Pierre de Lune is aged in 50% new, French oak for 15 months.

 The Best Vintages of Chateau Pierre de Lune are: 2020, 2019, 2018, 2017, 2016, 2015, 2012, 2010, 2009 and 2005.